 Is Acrylic Paint Safe For Babies Skin?
-Kids Hand\Foot Prints
+Safety Tips

 As parents, we always tend to capture every moment of our young ones, especially when they are newly born.
 Saving these memories in pictures and videos is our favorite option, but taking their hand and feet prints is a wonderful idea.